nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

 3. Click Review and create.
 Wait for the resource to get created.

  ![The connect to option is highlighted in the query toolbar.](media/purview.PNG "Query toolbar")

+ You can use **DUMMY PURVIEW ACCOUNT**.
+Ask Instructor

 ### Task 2: Link Synapse workspace to purview

 1.Go to Synapse worksapce --> Manage
 2.Click on Purview( Preview)
-3. Link the Purview account that you created in Task 1.
+3. Link the Purview account that you created in Task 1 or use dummy purview account
  ![The connect to option is highlighted in the query toolbar.](media/purviewlink.PNG "Query toolbar")

+### Task 3: Browse Catalog and explore

+1. Go to Synapse workspace
+2. Go to Data and on top search select Purview
+3. Type *
+4. Click on the dataset (casrprice.csv)
+5. Click Develop - Select SQL
+6. RUn query to view the data

 ## After the hands-on lab